xzer/run-jetty-run/README.md

 - [GettingStarted](https://github.com/xzer/run-jetty-run/wiki/GettingStarted) explains it all.
 Please see [FutureDirectionsDiscussion](https://github.com/xzer/run-jetty-run/wiki/FutureDirectionsDiscussion) to participate in the evolution of Run Jetty Run.

-## Update site

 [update site list](http://xzer.github.io/run-jetty-run/).

-## Recent Versions:
+## News

-- 1.3.5
+- Version 1.3.5 is under developing.

-    Added Jetty 9.3 support for Java8 developers.
-Be developing, released as nightly(CDI support is disabled for some startup issues), with support of:

-    - 6.1.26
-    - 7.6.8
-    - 8.1.8
-    - 9.0.0 M3
-    - 9.3.6

-- 1.3.4

-    This release constains all the unreleased fixes from the original RJR, without any new fixes, with support of:

-    - 6.1.26
-    - 7.6.8
-    - 8.1.8
-    - 9.0.0 M3

-- 1.3.3

-    The final official release from the original RJR, be stable and with support of following jetty versions:

-    - 6.1.26
-    - 7.6.2
-    - 8.1.2
+- 2016/01/16 RJR is officially migrated to github now.
+- 2016/01/12 1.3.4 has been released, which includes all unreleased fixes at original https://code.google.com/p/run-jetty-run/.

 ## Why this plugin? ##